Send the link below via email or IMCopy

 There are six major companies which dominate the film industry: 20th Century Fox, The Walt Disney Company, Warner Bros., Columbia, Universal and Paramount.

-The reason they are successful in such a competitive industry is that they are multi-million dollar
+The reason they are successful in such a competitive industry is that they are part of multi-million dollar

 A conglomerate is a corporation that is made up of a number of different, seemingly unrelated companies.
 In a conglomerate, the main (parent) company owns a controlling stake in a number of smaller companies.
 These function independently, but are ultimately controlled by the parent.